- Search The Registry

 - Creating Support

 *The Rondo community c 1880 is celebrated on this date.
 St. Paul, Minnesota’s Rondo community was a haven for Black and Brown people and immigrants.

 The community celebrates its heritage (Rondo Days) annually on the 3rd Saturday in July.
 Its namesake, Joseph Rondeau, moved there in the late 1850s from near Fort Snelling.
 At the fort, he and his Native American wife were racially abused.
 French Canadian immigrants followed Rondeau to the area in the late nineteenth century; later, German, Russian, Irish, and Jewish families also found homes there.

-St. Paul city engineer George Harrold opposed this plan, citing concerns about loss of land for local use and the dislocation of people and business suggesting the alternative Northern Route, which would run adjacent to railroad tracks north of St. Anthony Avenue, leaving the street intact.
-Ultimately, the St. Anthony Route was chosen and approved by government officials citing its efficiency.
-In 1955, Rondo community leaders Reverend Floyd Massey and Timothy Howard worked to lessen the effects of freeway construction and gain support for a new housing ordinance through the formation of the Rondo-St. Anthony Improvement Association.
+St. Paul city engineer George Harrold opposed this plan, citing concerns about loss of land for local use and the dislocation of people and business, suggesting the alternative Northern Route, which would run adjacent to railroad tracks north of St. Anthony Avenue, leaving the street intact.
+Ultimately, government officials chose and approved the St. Anthony Route, citing its efficiency.
+In 1955, Rondo community leaders Reverend Floyd Massey and Timothy Howard worked to lessen the effects of freeway construction and gain support for a new housing ordinance by forming the Rondo-St. Anthony Improvement Association.

 Their advocacy successfully achieved a depressed (below-grade) construction of I-94.
 However, the route still split the Rondo neighborhood and forced hundreds of people and businesses to evacuate and relocate.
 One in every eight blacks in St. Paul lost a home to I-94.
 Many businesses never re-opened.
 Although the physical community was permanently damaged and changed, the spirit of Rondo lives on.